tidev/ti.admob/ios/documentation/view.md

 ### string gender

 The user's gender for the purpose of determining ad delivery.
-This should be "male" or "female", in lower case.
+This should be one of the constants GENDER_MALE or GENDER_FEMALE.

-### string keywords
+### Array[String] keywords

-Keywords used to determine ad delivery.
+An array of keywords used to determine ad delivery.

 ### object location